Ombalpelwad/review_system/README.md

 ## Usage

 - Navigate to `http://127.0.0.1:5000` in your web browser to access the application.
+- Navigate to `http://127.0.0.1:5000/admin` in your web browser to access the admin page.
+- for admin use admin details for login.
 - Use the admin credentials provided above to log in to the admin dashboard.

 ## License